-- Hover the model and actuate the throttle to observe response over the medium speed range.
+- (H) Hover the model and actuate the throttle to observe response over the medium speed range.
 If the engine smokes excessively and throttle response is poor, the mixture is too rich; in which case, land the model and turn the Needle Valve clockwise.
-Do not close the Needle Valve too much, keeping it a little on the rich side at this stage. - (1) If, on the other hand, hovering is not stable and response to the throttle is over-sensitive, or if the engine tends to overheat, this indicates that the mixture is too lean and should be corrected by turning the Needle Valve counter-clockwise. - 1 When satisfactory hovering flight has been achieved, land the model again and re-check the engine's idle qualities. - K After about 10 seconds of idling, open the throttle to 'float' the model.
+Do not close the Needle Valve too much, keeping it a little on the rich side at this stage. - (f) If, on the other hand, hovering is not stable and response to the throttle is over-sensitive, or if the engine tends to overheat, this indicates that the mixture is too lean and should be corrected by turning the Needle Valve counter-clockwise. - (J) When satisfactory hovering flight has been achieved, land the model again and re-check the engine's idling qualities. - (K) After about 10 seconds of idling, open the throttle to 'float' the model.
 If the transition is smooth, the idle mixture is O.K.
 If the symptoms of either rich or lean running are observed, readjust the Mixture Control Screw accordingly. - (L) Now adjust the Needle Valve to achieve the best performance when the model is flying at full throttle.
 If, at full throttle, acceleration is poor, the exhaust unduly smoky and the model fails to reach expected straight line speed, the mixture is too rich and the Needle Valve setting will need to be reduced.
 If, however, after smoothly accelerating to satisfactory high-speed straight and level flight, power is lost when the model is pulled up into a climb, the mixture is too lean.
 In this case, land the model immediately and readjust Needle Valve to a richer setting.

-- Mow re-check hovering performance and, if necessary, fine-tune the mixture for hovering flight. - For helicopters, good throttle response at medium r.p.m. (e.g.hovering speeds) is most important, since this is a power range widely used in helicopter flight.
-The optimum fuel/air mixture strength at medium speeds is dependent on obtaining balanced adjustment of both the Needle Valve and the Mixture Control.
-If both controls are already at their optimum setting, some modification to these settings may be necessary to achieve satisfactory mid-range throttle response, but such readjustments should only be made within the range where idle reliability and highspeed performance are not unduly compromised.
+- (M) Now re-check hovering performance and, if necessary, fine-tune the mixture for hovering flight. - (N) For helicopters, good throttle response at medium r.p.m. (e.g.hovering speeds) is most important, since this is a power range widely used in helicopter flight.
+The optimum fuel/air mixture strength at medium speeds is dependent on obtaining balanced adjustment of both the Needle Valve and the Mixture Control of both the Needle Valve and the Mixture Control Valve.
+If both controls are already at their optimum setting, some modification to these settings may be necessary to achieve satisfactory mid-range throttle response, but such readjustments should only be made within the range where idling reliability and highspeed performance are not unduly compromised.